 A photo of one of the multiple sticky waterfalls in this jungle area

-This is a peaceful hike to a jungle temple.
+This is a peaceful hike to the jungle temple of Wat Pha Lat.
 It is an ancient monk’s tail that gives you a good workout and some really nice views at the top.
+The trail extends past the jungle too and leads to Doi Suthep at the top of the mountain, overlooking the who city.

 The Temple of Doi Suthep in Chiang Mai, Thailand